Dr-Left/LLM_HVAC_Control/README.md

 - `--city`: City location for weather data.
 E.g., `Tucson`, `Buffalo`.
 - `--max-timestep`: Total number of timesteps to run the simulation (default: 240).
 - `--time-reso`: Time resolution in seconds for each timestep (default: 3600, which is 1 hour).
-- `--noise`: Adds Gaussian noise to the simulation for robustness testing (default: 0.0).
+- `--noise`: Adds Gaussian noise to the temeprature simulation for robustness testing (default: 0.0).

 ### LLM (llm.py) Arguments
 - `--model`: LLM model to use for control decisions (default: "deepseek").
+The final thesis uses "qwen-max".
 - `--prompt-style`: Style of prompt to use:
   - `cot_first`: Chain of Thought reasoning and then gives the result.
   - `cot_last`: Gives the result first, followed by Chain of Thought reasoning.
 - `--history-method`: Method to select historical data for prompting:
   - `random`: Randomly selects historical data.
-  - `highest_reward`: Selects historical data with highest rewards (default).
+  - `highest_reward`: Selects historical data with higher rewards (default).
   - `none`: Does not include historical data.
-- `--enable-hindsight`: When set, enables hindsight analysis in the prompts.
+- `--enable-hindsight`: When set, enables hindsight analysis in the prompts (LLM self-reflection).

 ### PPO (ppo.py) Arguments
 - `--train-steps`: Number of training steps for the PPO algorithm.
 - `--learning-rate`: Learning rate for the optimizer (default: 3e-4).
-- `--eval`: When set, runs evaluation after training.
+- `--eval`: When set, only do evaluation.
+Otherwise, do training and evaluation in the same run.
 - Additional PPO-specific parameters (from stable-baselines3):
   (You have to manually set these parameters in the `ppo.py` file)
   - `n_steps`: Number of steps to run for each environment per update.